thegoodbagel/sashimi/README.md

-# 🍣 Sashimi Classifier App
+# 🍣 Sushi Classifier App

 _A sushi companion for the introverted foodie._

-Have you ever wanted to learn about different types of sashimi but felt too shy to ask the chef?
+Have you ever wanted to learn about different types of sushi but felt too shy to ask the chef?
 This project is for you.

-We're building an image classifier to identify different kinds of sashimi—because the ones that are currently out there just doesn’t cut it.
+We're building an image classifier to identify different kinds of sushi—dish and fish—because the ones that are currently out there just don’t cut it.

 ---